Installing and building rocSPARSE for Microsoft Windows#

 Prerequisites#

-rocSPARSE can be installed on Windows 11 or Windows 10 using the AMD HIP SDK installer.
+rocSPARSE can be installed on Windows 10 or 11 using the AMD HIP SDK installer.

-The simplest way to use rocSPARSE in your code would be using CMake for which you would add the SDK installation location to your CMAKE_PREFIX_PATH.
+The simplest way to add rocSPARSE to your code is to use CMake.
+Add the SDK installation location to your CMAKE_PREFIX_PATH.

 Note

-You must use quotes as the path contains a space.
+You must use quotes because the path contains a space.

 find_package(rocsparse)